 - Old Master : Had this reputation in the 60s and 70s among the directors who looked up at him.
 They would visit him for script advice and other anecdotes or cast him in their movies in cameos.

 - Roaring Rampage of Revenge: Underworld USA.
 Interesting take on this as the protagonist—whose father was killed by mobsters—is given an effective license to do this by the FBI!

 - Seen It All : Before he directed his first film, he covered urban riots, city crime, waterfronts, fascist rallies in America and during the war, he saw tours of duty across North Africa and Europe, and participated in the liberation of a concentration camp which haunted him for the rest of his life.
 All this before directing his first film.

 - Sophisticated as Hell : This is perhaps the truest definition of Fuller's style.
 His dialogue and plots were over-the-top and obvious but they were also intelligent, critical and brilliant, mixing high and low culture frequently.

-- War Is Hell : Fuller's movies show that war for the foot-soldier is a painful trudge through trenches, dense forest and dirt cover, surrounded by a squad who are out for their own neck when their incompetence is not likely going to get you killed and where most of the time, you can't see your enemy and feel any real ideological connect to why you are fighting.
+- War Is Hell : Fuller's movies show that war for the foot-soldier is a painful trudge through trenches, dense forest and dirt cover, surrounded by a squad who are out for their own neck when their incompetence is not likely going to get you killed and where most of the time, you can't see your enemy and can not feel any real ideological connection to why you are fighting.